yusinto/universal-hot-reload/README.md

       // other standard webpack config like loaders, plugins, etc...
     };
     ```
-2. Setup your client bundle webpack config like below.
-Note that in output, publicPath
+2. Your client webpack config should look like this:
-must be the full url to the bundle:

     ```javascript
     const path = require('path');